From Roger S. Conrad

 We can avoid doubling down without sacrificing the long-term upside of our portfolio for one simple reason: For all its promise, electricity is far from the only growth game in essential services.

-The best and biggest of the communications sector, for example, are on the verge of an investment and revenue explosion, as they roll out 5-G networks that will enable a quantum leap in network speeds and capacity.
+The best and biggest of the communications sector, for example, are on the verge of an investment and revenue explosion, as they roll out 5-G networks that are enabling a quantum leap in network speeds and capacity.
 Some observers estimate the market for consumer and Internet of Things applications made possible will eventually dwarf industry leaders’ current revenue base.

 Communications evolution means investors can’t just buy any sector company and expect to realize big returns from 5-G and the Internet of Things.
 Selectivity is essential, and our Quality Grade system is the ideal tool for making the right choices.